csctcloud/connect/documentation/docs/getting-started/copy-keys.md

 mkdir ~/.ssh
 ```

-Use Nano, a text editing program, to create and edit a file to store your keys:
+Use nano, a text editing program, to create and edit a file to store your keys:
 ``` bash
 nano ~/.ssh/authorized_keys
 ```